jonnybojangles/grunt-dustjs-linkedin/README.md

 Default: `false`

 Specifies if and what exports to use for the wrapper.
-Allowed values: `dust`.
+Allowed values: `dust` and `q`.
 If you provide a function, then the arguments: data and options will be provided.
 Data will contain `file`, `name`, `compiled` and `dependencies`.
 The string you return will be used inside the wrapper.
 The dust helper will return exports with the methods `render`, `renderSync` and `stream`.

 #### dependencies
 Type: `Object`